nemonik/hands-on-DevOps/docs/markdown.md

 --

-__combine software development and information technology operations in the systems development life cycle__ with __a focus on shorting its life cycle while delivering features, fixes, and updates frequently in close alignment with business objectives__.
+To succeed at DevOps you must __combine software development and information technology operations in the systems development life cycle__ with __a focus on collaboration across the life cycle to deliver features, fixes, and updates frequently in close alignment with business objectives__.

 --

-If the effort cannot combine both Dev and Ops with this focus the effort will most certainly fail.
+If the effort cannot combine both Dev and Ops in collaboration with this focus the effort will most certainly fail.
 --

 If your effort doesn't